aniaje/aniaje/README.md

 - 💬 Let me know If you're looking for a junior team member.
 - 📫 How to reach me here?  <a href="mailto:jezowskanna@gmail.com"> e-mail </a>
-- my website with projects for clients or <a href="http://anaweb.site"> anaweb.site </a>
+- my website with projects for clients <a href="http://anaweb.site"> anaweb.site </a>
 - 😄 I collect exotic plants && love travelling && the nature!